elletri/HyperbolicNumbers.jl/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome.
-Please:

-* add tests for new features
-* document all public functions
-* keep mathematical behavior explicit

----

 ## 🙏 Acknowledgements

 This package was developed with the assistance of OpenAI's ChatGPT, which was used as a programming and documentation aid during development.
 All design choices, mathematical interpretations, and any remaining errors are the sole responsibility of the author.

-Info on hyperbolic numbers in Julia is also in https://doi.org/10.48550/arXiv.2301.01707
+Info on hyperbolic numbers in Julia can be also found in https://doi.org/10.48550/arXiv.2301.01707

 ---